-As of December 31, 2018, and 2017, the Company had \$218 and \$29, respectively, unrecognized tax benefits and no adjustments to liabilities or operations that were required for uncertain tax positions under ASC 740-10.
-The Company's practice is to recognize interest and penalty expenses related to uncertain tax positions in income tax expense, which was zero for the years ended December 31, 2018 and 2017.
+As of December 31, 2019, and 2018, the Company had \$295 and \$218, respectively, unrecognized tax benefits and no adjustments to liabilities or operations that were required for uncertain tax positions under ASC 740-10.
+The Company's practice is to recognize interest and penalty expenses related to uncertain tax positions in income tax expense, which was zero for the years ended December 31, 2019 and 2018.
 The Company files income tax returns in the U.S. federal and several state tax jurisdictions.

-The Company's tax years beginning in 2013 remain open for examination by the state tax authorities for four years.
-The Company's tax years beginning in 2014 remain open for examination by the federal tax authorities for three years.
+The Company's tax years beginning in 2015 remain open for examination by the state tax authorities for four years.
+The Company's tax years beginning in 2016 remain open for examination by the federal tax authorities for three years.
 Tax years beginning in 2012 will remain open for examination from the date of utilization of any NOL or credits.
-The Company does not have any tax positions for which it is reasonably possible the total amount of gross unrecognized tax benefits will increase or decrease within 12 months of the year-ended December 31, 2018.
+The Company does not have any tax positions for which it is reasonably possible the total amount of gross unrecognized tax benefits will increase or decrease within 12 months of the year-ended December 31, 2019.

-12. Net Income (Loss) Per Share, Basic and Diluted
+13. Net Income Per Share, Basic and Diluted

-Basic earnings (loss) per share ("EPS") represent net income (loss) attributable to common shareholders divided by the weighted average number of common shares outstanding during the measurement period.
+Basic earnings per share ("EPS") represent net income attributable to common shareholders divided by the weighted average number of common shares outstanding during the measurement period.
 Diluted EPS represents net income attributable to common shareholders divided by the weighted average number of common shares outstanding during the measurement period while also giving effect to all potentially dilutive common shares that were outstanding during the period using the treasury stock method.
+As of December 31, 2019, there are no warrants or options outstanding that are antidilutive.